simeononsecurity/simeononsecurity.ch/content/articles/fundamentals-of-coding_-languages-you-should-know/index.en.md

 In addition to these features, Rust also offers a rich ecosystem of libraries and tools that make it easier to develop and maintain complex systems.

 > **Tip**: When working with Rust, it's important to embrace the ownership system and follow best practices for memory management.
-This will help you write code that is not only safe and reliable but also performant.
+This will help you write code that isn't only safe and reliable but also performant.

 ### TypeScript: Enhanced JavaScript Development